adsmi-miccai/adsmi-miccai.github.io/docs/index.md

 ### Keynote Speakers

 - TBD

+## Awards and Sponsors

+We are pleased to announce that a prestigious award will be presented at the upcoming DALI workshop, and we are grateful to our generous sponsor.
+The **Best Paper Award** with an amount of **$500** will be sponsored by a leading companies in the industry: [NetMind](https://netmind.ai/home).

+We are thrilled to have NetMind as the sponsor for the ADSMI workshop and are grateful for their support in recognizing outstanding contributions in medical AI research.
+We encourage all attendees to take the opportunity to learn more about the [decentralized AI platform](https://power.netmind.ai/).

 <!-- - [Dimitris N. Metaxas](https://people.cs.rutgers.edu/~dnm/), Rutgers University, USA [\[Keynote Info\]](talks/Dimitris_Metaxas.html)
 - [Lena Maier-Hein](https://www.dkfz.de/en/imsy/team/people/Lena_Maier-Hein.html), German Cancer Research Center, Germany [\[Keynote Info\]](talks/Lena_Maier-Hein.html)